 Read non-fiction you know well for fun.
 After you're completely bored with the program and have learned 2000 to 5000 words, find a Spanish-English bilingual Bible (even if you're an atheist like me) because it is translated perfectly down to the comma and semi-colon ("Reina Valera" versions), and sentences are separated by verse.
 You can find the Spanish and English bibles online at the "Bible Gateway", but I really enjoyed just sitting down with the book with both texts printed nicely side-by-side.
 Or re-read a book that you know REALLY well in Spanish...as long as it isn't fiction.
 If you like science, then you're in luck because more words are in common and there's no slang ("A Brief History of Time" by Stephen Hawking in Spanish was really easy).
 Read OUT LOUD because training your voice muscles to go through the motions gives your brain an intuitive understanding in knowing what other speakers are going through and thereby helps it predict and understand better and faster.

-Let ReadPlease or TextAloud read texts to you.
+Let TextAloud read texts to you.
 TextAloud is best and install the FREE L&H spanish voice Julio which sounds very mechanical compared to the $30 natural sounding voices that you have to buy in addition to the main TextAloud program.
 After buying the "good" voices, I still only use the free voice because it flows a lot more smoothly.
 You copy and paste words from text files to these programs.
-There might be a similar program for the iPad and iPhone.
+Their new Capela "US Spanish" voice is excellent, for $35 more, which is what most people will probably prefer.
 Google Translate is now capable of speaking paragraphs or maybe entire pages, and translates the passages.
 After 1/3 of the Bible using ReadPlease, I was able to listen at normal speed and follow almost everything...but only for the Bible.
 I was still clueless in even childrens programs, but felt on the verge of understanding news programs.
 I spent nine monthhs going through the old testament, having TextAloud read it to me, and could read a lot of spanish, but still clueless on listening, so it's probably not the best method.
 After listening to 4 Harry Potter books in Spanish and following the English, I can still understand only 1/3 of what is said on TV, but if I start watching TV, I think I'll make rapid progress.
 The first Harry Potter book took me 3 weeks, 4 hours a day trying to figure out all the words and idioms and using google translate too much and not following the english translation enough.
 The 4th one took 4 days at 4 hours a day, not needing to use Google anymore, and only glancing at the English.
 So in 2 months I've made rapid progress, communicating with frequent difficulty, but communicating.

 Listen to movies in Spanish with English subtitles.
 After knowing 2/3 the words in WordsGalore and listening to 1/3 of the Bible and Stephen Hawking's "A Brief History of Time", listening to movies in Spanish was still gibberish to me.
 News programs I could almost understand a little.
 English subtitles didn't even hardly help.
 I finally started having success listening to TV shows and Movies when I tried watching movies or programs over and over again.
 Like the 3rd or 4th time, and pausing a lot, I was starting to get it, and then other programs started coming more easily.
 Spanish subtitles never match the Spanish voice, and I still just prefer to not to use them.
 I would use them only if I am studying seriously and using pause as soon as the words pop up, then unpausing to listen.
 Don't forget to Read OUT LOUD.